 Studies of job training funded through these two programs have begun to reach a consensus on what works: a mix of technical and soft skills training, with strong commitment from employers.
 Historically, public-funded job training programs focusing on developing specific technical skills (e.g., word processing or janitorial skills) have failed to produce significantly positive results, whether measured in terms of job placement, job retention, or earnings.
-75 These training programs were slow to respond to the changing occupational composition of industries; they often had out-of-date curricula and trained on obsolete equipment for sectors in decline.
+These training programs were slow to respond to the changing occupational composition of industries; they often had out-of-date curricula and trained on obsolete equipment for sectors in decline.
 Their failure also stemmed from a tunnel vision approach to training, which overlooked the importance of other aspects of job preparation, particularly the soft skills (defined as the "skills, abilities, and traits that pertain to personality, attitude, and behavior rather than to formal or technical knowledge") that help workers find a job and adapt to workplace culture.
-76 As a result of this and the apparent success of other soft-skills "work-first" programs, such as the Greater Avenues to Independence program in Riverside County, many programs are increasingly integrating soft skills into technical skills training.77 best-known examples of this, such as the Center for Employment Training in San Jose, emerged largely under JTPA.
+As a result of this and the apparent success of other soft-skills "work-first" programs, such as the Greater Avenues to Independence program in Riverside County, many programs are increasingly integrating soft skills into technical skills training.

+Employer commitment to training is most readily developed in the employer-based training model, which has been shown to provide significant increases in both earnings and employment.
+Some of the best-known examples of this, such as the Center for Employment Training in San Jose, emerged largely under JTPA.
 The employer-based approach emphasizes specific vocational skills training, and may take place either on the job or off-site in training programs.
 Key factors explaining the success of the model are labor market demand, employer involvement and commitment to hire, and strategic targeting of jobseekers, occupations, and industries.
 Studies of employer-based training programs have found several results that are potential selling points to the industry, including increased productivity, increased profits, improved employee morale, higher retention of employees, and higher customer satisfaction.